Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Introduction

-Here, we adopt a less popular approach, Inverse Dynamics Trajectory Optimization (IDTO) \cite{erez2012trajectory,todorov2019acceleration}, and show that it enables fast and effective CI-MPC.
+Here, we adopt a less popular approach, Inverse Dynamics Trajectory Optimization (IDTO) \citep{erez2012trajectory,todorov2019acceleration}, and show that it enables fast and effective CI-MPC.
 Instead of constraints, IDTO uses compliance and regularized friction to formulate an optimization problem where generalized positions are the only decision variables.
 We cast this optimization as a least squares problem, for which we develop a custom trust-region solver.
 This solver leverages a series of small innovations---a smooth and compliant contact model, scaling, sparse Hessian factorization, and an equality-constrained dogleg method---to achieve state-of-the-art performance.
-Our IDTO solver enables real-time CI-MPC on various challenging tasks, including on hardware, as illustrated in Fig.~\ref{fig:cover}.
+Despite using a relaxed contact model, our IDTO solver enables high-performance real-time CI-MPC on systems with rigid contact.
+We demonstrate this performance on a variety of simulation examples (where the simulator uses a rigid contact model) as well as on hardware, as shown in Fig.~\ref{fig:cover}.